carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 [root@rhel3 ~]#
 ```

-Because of the CRD extension of the Kubernetes API we can also use kubectl to interact with Trident and for example check the version of Trident installed.
+Because of the CRD extension of the Kubernetes API we can also use kubectl to interact with Trident and for example check the version of Trident installed:

 ```bash
 [root@rhel3 ~]# kubectl -n trident get tridentversions